fteodoro803/melbourne-pt-widget/README.md

 # Tram Widget
-This application makes gives users widgets for easy access to information on PTV.
+This application gives users features for easy access to information on PTV.

+The functionality here is a base, which should be converted to the programming language of whichever Operating System contains the widget.

 ### Dependencies
 - python 3.10